nichtgedacht/L433CCTx-bootloader/README.md

 * edit Src/system_stm32l4xx.c.
 Change VECT_TAB_OFFSET to
 VECT_TAB_OFFSET 0x4000

-The bootloader checks if GPIOA, GPIO_PIN_8 is low while power on to enter DFU mode.
+The bootloader checks if GPIOB, GPIO_PIN_12 is low while power on.
 Else it jumps to the application at 0x8004000

-From the mini-sys application the bootloader can be started also At a linux terminal type: echo -n "bootloader" > /dev/ttyACM0
+From the L433CCx-mini-sys application the bootloader can be started also At a linux terminal type: echo -n "bootloader" > /dev/ttyACM0
 The bootloader then fetches a message from flash not to start the application but to enter DFU mode

 In DFU mode one can do:

 Upload application: dfu-util -a 0 -s 0x08004000 -U app.bin
-Upload configuration: dfu-util -a 0-s 0x0801F400:1024 -U flashpage.0x0801F400.bin
+Upload configuration: dfu-util -a 0-s 0x0803F800:1024 -U flashpage.0x0801F400.bin
 Download application:  dfu-util -a 0 -s 0x08004000 -D app.bin
-Download configuration: dfu-util -a 0-s 0x0801F400:1024 -D flashpage.0x0801F400.bin
+Download configuration: dfu-util -a 0-s 0x0803F800:1024 -D flashpage.0x0801F400.bin
 Download with subsequent reset: dfu-util -a 0 -s 0x08004000:leave -D app.bin